The tax free savings option

 What is the Additional Permitted Subscription?

-From 3 December 2014, where a customer who holds an ISA dies, their surviving spouse/civil partner may be eligible to invest an Additional Permitted Subscription (APS) to an ISA or ISAs in their own name in addition to their own personal annual allowance.
+When an ISA investor dies, their surviving spouse/civil partner may be eligible to invest an Additional Permitted Subscription (APS) to an ISA or ISAs in their own name in addition to their own personal annual allowance.

-You can pay the APS into an existing ISA you already have with us.
-If you don’t have an ISA with us; you can apply to Scottish Widows Bank to utilise your APS.
-Or you can apply to open an ISA with any provider to take advantage of your APS.
+You can invest the APS into an existing ISA you already have with us.
+If you don’t have an ISA with us you can apply to us for a new ISA to invest your APS, or you can apply to open an ISA with any other provider to invest your APS.
+You must initially complete an APS Application Form, and subsequently an Additional Permitted Subscription Eligibility Form when making additional subscriptions to your APS.

-You can choose to subscribe your APS to a Cash ISA, a stocks & shares ISA or an innovative finance ISA that the surviving spouse holds with that ISA manager.
-Or the APS can be subscribed to a new Cash ISA, stocks & shares ISA or innovative finance ISA opened for this purpose.
+You can choose to invest your APS to an existing Cash ISA, Stocks & Shares ISA or Innovative Finance ISA that you already hold with your existing ISA manager.
+Or, the APS can be invested into a new Cash ISA, Stocks & Shares ISA or Innovative Finance ISA opened for this purpose.

 How often is interest paid?